Irish in Tenerife contact department over coronavirus concerns

 The archipelago’s president Angel Victor Torres said the Italian doctor who tested positive for the disease has been quarantined in a local clinic while samples are analysed in a hospital near Madrid to confirm the initial diagnosis.

-Spain’s Europa Press reported that the visiting tourist had arrived from one of the areas in northern Italy where a cluster of the coronavirus has infected hundreds of people.
+Spain’s Europa Press said the tourist arrived from one of the areas in northern Italy where a there have been a cluster of coronavirus infections.

 The patient voluntarily went to a clinic in Tenerife on Monday when he began feeling unwell.